 You encourage people to circumnavigate the unpaid internship system by being tenacious, taking to social media and blogging for example.
 But a lot of working class kids simply don't have the confidence.
 It seems like the kind of thing only people who have been trained in debating and public speaking and school newspapers would have the confidence to do…

 I think there's a lot in that.
 A lot of people who go to private schools are taught a certain self-confidence.
-My dad was a white collar local authority worker and my mum taught IT but when I went to Oxford I had impostor syndrome: surrounded by very confident people, expecting that someone was going to tap me on the shoulder and say, 'sorry, there's been a mistake, you shouldn't be here'.
+My dad was a white collar local authority worker and my mum taught IT but when I went to Oxford I had imposter syndrome: surrounded by very confident people, expecting that someone was going to tap me on the shoulder and say, 'sorry, there's been a mistake, you shouldn't be here'.
 If I think about the people I grew up with, then there were a lot who didn't have any confidence.
 We have to try and give people that confidence collectively.
 There's an interesting initiative called Media Diversified who are trying to get a wider range of voices active in the media, which is not just very middle class, but of course, also very white.

-Well the thing to remember about Tony Benn is at the height of his powers in the 1980s he was demonised.
-'The most dangerous man in Britain' as the Mail described him.
+Well the thing to remember about Tony Benn is at the height of his powers in the 1980s he was demonized.
+'The most dangerous man in Britain' as the Mirror described him.
 Journalists were going through his bins.
 He was vilified by the media and the political elite.
-Then towards the end of his life he was patronised instead.
-Turned into a kind old gentleman - harmless, eccentric, 'Our Tony'.
+Then towards the end of his life he was patronized instead.
+Turned into a kind old gentleman - harmless, eccentric, 'our Tony'.
 He always said, "I might be old, I might be kindly, I might even be a gentleman, but I'm certainly not harmless."
 He was always a threat to the status quo.
 But what happened to Tony Benn reflected what happened to the Left in this country: the original ideas for how the world should be restructured got such a battering that it kind of collapsed as a major force and with that, campaigners and people like Tony Benn were de-fanged, de-clawed, or however you want to call it.
-The same happened to Bob Crow.
+The same happened to Bob Crowe.
 He was a hate figure and then when he died he became 'Our Bob'.
 It's a way of immediately dismissing the political ideas that both men stood for.

 Your personal life has come in for a lot of scrutiny since the publication of CHAVS.
 How does that feel?

 If you challenge the status quo then you have to expect that critics will go for you as a person, rather than your arguments.
 If you're too poor they accuse you of envy, if you're too rich they accuse you of hypocrisy, if you're too young they call you naive, if you're too old they call you a dinosaur.
 As long as they go for me, I can take it.
 I pay my taxes and if I had kids I wouldn't send them to private school.
-If they want to bring up the brand of a jumper I'm wearing on TV (which I bought from a charity shop, by the way, not that it really matters) then that's just life.
+If they want to bring up the brand of a sweater I'm wearing on TV (which I bought from a thrift store, by the way, not that it really matters) then that's just life.
 But it's when they go for people close to me.
 There are some quite unpleasant people out there and unfortunately some of them run the media and if you're on the left they'll accuse you of being a champagne socialist unless you're living in a hut and eating berries.

 Whatever you think of Russell Brand, we have to agree that it is ridiculous for The Sun to run two consecutive headlines attacking him because his landlord is a tax evader.
 I don't know about you, but I don't know anything about my private landlord.